Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to 3D Slicer!
 - **Update an existing extension with this pull request**: Please delete all text in this template and just describe which extension is updated and optionally tell us in a sentence what has been changed.
 To make extension updates easier in the future, you may consider replacing specific git hash in your s4ext file by a branch name (for example: `master` or `release` for nightly version; `(majorVersion).(minorVersion)` such as `4.10` for stable Slicer version).
-- **Add a new extension with this pull request**: please only keep "Updating an extension" section and remove everything else, then, if you are submit this pull request to add a new extension then only keep "Submitting a new extension" section and follow the instructions there.
+- **Add a new extension with this pull request**: please only keep "Submitting a new extension" section and delete all other text of this template, then follow the instructions in the preserved section.

 # Submitting a new extension